severeon/openforge-designer/README.md

-This project aims to create a web interface to design valid OpenLOCK layouts visually, using drag and drop.
+This project aims to create a web interface to design valid openforge layouts visually, using drag and drop.

 ## Planned Features

-  * Includes all standard OpenLOCK tiles
+  * Includes all standard openforge tiles
   * Export list of tiles to print